json-schema-org/json-schema-spec/adr/2022-08-decouple-from-ietf.md

 ### Negative Consequences

+* If we don't go the standardization route with IETF or W3C, we lose access to their expert review process.
 * Not being associated with a recognized standards organization such as IETF, W3C, or IEEE reduces the credibility of JSON Schema in the eyes of some.
+  However, we have received feedback that our membership with OpenJS/Linux Foundation provides the credibility that we need.
+* One of the benefits of an RFC is other standards can normatively reference it, and use JSON Schema to define their JSON-based syntaxes.
 However, we have received feedback from people involved in standards development that told us that they were comfortable referencing OpenAPI's self published specification in their standards and that OpenAPI's membership with the Linux Foundation was an important aspect of what makes them comfortable doing so.
 JSON Schema is a member of the OpenJS Foundation, which is a sub-group of the Linux Foundation, so we expect standards developers to be just as comfortable referencing JSON Schema as they are referencing OpenAPI.
-* If we don't go the standardization route with IETF or W3C, we lose access to their expert review process.
-* One of the benefits of an RFC is other standards can normatively reference it, and use JSON Schema to define their JSON-based syntaxes.
-Independently publishing a specification does not permit this.
 * Defining our own SLDC process will be a lot of work and none of us have expertise in defining such a process.
 However, we can take inspiration from existing well established projects and we would have the freedom to update our